THE INTERCOLLEGIATE IS A COLLEGE SPORTS MEDIA OUTLET COVERING THE ISSUES THAT TRULY MATTER.

 The Intercollegiate was officially launched on Oct.
 28, 2019.

-DANIEL LIBIT is the creator, host and editor of The Intercollegiate.
-In late 2016, Libit launched the website NMFishbowl.com, through which he spent two years vivisecting the University of New Mexico’s athletic department as an experiment in college sports journalism.
-In that time, Libit broke numerous stories and scandals about the Lobos, and his reporting prompted several state investigations.
-In conjunction with his watchdog reporting, Libit has filed four pending public records lawsuits against UNM and its direct-support organizations, the first of which he won on summary judgment.
-Libit’s work has been the subject of a New York Times profile and referenced in numerous national media outlets.
-Prior to this detour into college sports, Libit spent over a decade covering national politics as a staff reporter for Politico and The Daily, and a contributing writer for National Journal and CNBC.com.
-He resides in suburban Chicago.
-You can follow him on Twitter.
+Daniel Libit is the founder of The Intercollegiate and host of its weekly podcast.
+In late 2016, Libit launched the independent blog NMFishbowl.com, through which he spent two years investigating the University of New Mexico’s athletic department as an experiment in college sports journalism.
+His work was the subject of a New York Times profile and cited in numerous national media outlets.
+Prior to his detour into college sports, Libit spent over a decade covering national politics as a staff reporter for Politico and The Daily, and a contributing writer for National Journal and CNBC.com.
+He and his family reside in suburban Chicago.
+Email Daniel at email@example.com and follow him on Twitter.

 Luke Cyphers has covered the Super Bowl, the Olympics, the World Cup, the World Series, March Madness, and a state high-school championship game featuring Stephon Marbury and Lamar Odom.
 He was a founding member of the New York Daily News sports investigations team and spent a decade as a senior editor and senior writer at ESPN The Magazine, during which time the publication claimed two National Magazine Awards for general excellence.
 Luke’s story about human trafficking of teenage basketball players for Bleacher Report, co-written with Teri Thompson, was selected for The Best American Sports Writing 2017.
 A sequel to that story in Deadspin helped lead to the conviction of a prep-school owner for immigration fraud.
 Email Luke at firstname.lastname@example.org or follow him on Twitter.